CPF Retirement Account: What Are the Different Retirement Sums in Singapore?

 How much is the CPF Retirement Sum?

-There are actually not one, but 3 Retirement Sums:
+There are actually 3 different Retirement Sums:

 • Basic Retirement Sum (BRS)